Master of Arts in Teaching - Graduate Interdisciplinary Degree

-(Admission to TWU does not guarantee admission to the MAT Program.)
+Been successfully admitted to TWU (note: admission to TWU does not guarantee admission to the M.A.T. program);

 An undergraduate degree from an accredited college or university;

-Must have a 2.75 cumulative GPA on all coursework with a 3.0 on the last 60 hours of coursework (includes all coursework taken even if it did not count for your initial degree);
+A 2.75 cumulative GPA on all coursework on the last conferred bachelor’s degree with a 3.0 on the last 60 hours of coursework (includes all coursework taken even if it did not count for your initial degree);

 General Requirements for the M.A.T.

-The M.A.T. is a 32-41 semester credit hour degree: 19 semester credit hours of pedagogy and professional responsibilities/diversity in education; 6-9 semester credit hours of coursework in selected content area; and 6-12 semester credit hours supervised teaching experience.
-Students may have to enroll in a one semester credit hour course for the professional portfolio depending on the certification route.
+The M.A.T. is a 31-37 semester credit hour degree: 19 semester credit hours of pedagogy and professional responsibilities/diversity in education; 6 semester credit hours of coursework in selected content area; and 6-12 semester credit hours supervised teaching experience.

-- Students must meet all TWU certification requirements to receive authorization to take the TExES examination in either their academic specialization or Pedagogy and Professional Responsibilities (PPR).
+Students must meet all TWU certification requirements to receive authorization to take the TExES Pedagogy and Professional Responsibilities (PPR) exam.

-- For professional internship, students must pass the content area and pass the PPR.
+For clinical student teaching and professional internship, students must pass the PPR and supplemental (if applicable) exams.